-Making dreams come true for Peruvian children is all part of daily life for the Belmond Hiram Bingham and Belmond Andean Explorer teams.
-Twice a month they take youngsters of limited economic means to Machu Picchu.
+Making dreams come true for Peruvian children is an important task and privilege for the teams aboard Hiram Bingham, A Belmond Train and Andean Explorer, A Belmond Train.
+Once a month, they take youngsters of limited economic means to Machu Picchu.
 How do the children respond to exploring their heritage for the first time?

 The 40 children clustered on the station platform can hardly contain their exuberance.
 As the train approaches, their chatter reaches a crescendo.
 Says Elmer, 9, “I’m really happy to be going on a train for the first time and I’m super excited because I’m going to see Machu Picchu!”